 If you have a sweet tooth or just a hankering to learn a new skill, join Jackie at the Foundry Art Centre for classes on cookie decorating with royal icing.
 Jackie is fun to be around, and her cookies are delicious.
 At her classes, for only $40 person, you’ll learn how to beautifully decorate cookies and then take 6 home.
 This class is for anyone from beginners to old pros.
 Adults 18 and up are welcome, and aspiring decorators 16 and up are considered based on skill set.

-For more information about upcoming classes with Sugarbot Sweets, click here.
+For more information about upcoming classes with Sugarbot Sweet Shop, click here.

 For a one-time workshop with a great product, check out the workshops at Aerie Lane.
 Aerie Lane opened up on Main last Fall and offers classes where you and your friends can learn how to make fun, unique signs.
 The signs at Aerie are great for welcoming friends into your home, or to adorn your wall with a creatively depicted, comforting phrase.
 Sign up to attend one of their scheduled public classes, or book a private class for a birthday, bachelorette party, or other events.